Scott Pilgrim Sketchy-ass 24-year-old Rating: Awesome

 Action Girl: She's at least as good a fighter as Scott.

 Bag of Holding: Ramona's purse, elaborately lampshading the fact that it contains a hammer (+ 2 against girls), a titanium baseball bat (+ 1 against blondes), and even Scott himself.
 "Capacity: unknown."
+When it's destroyed during the fight against Gideon in Volume 6, thousand of objects come out from it.

 Birds of a Feather: Near the end of volume 6, it's revealed that Ramona spent her time away from Scott pretty much the exact same way he did - by moping, slacking, and sleeping all day.
 Scott's friends declare them a perfect couple.